anma-dev/Anime-Manager/README.md

 Usage: anime-manager [options]...

 Options:
-      --minimal               Minimalistic interface.
-It does not print the logo, the menu fills the screen and is reversed.
+  -m, --minimal               Minimalistic interface.
+It does not print the logo, the menu
+                              fills the screen and is reversed.
 Dimmer colors.
   -i, --incognito             Switch Incognito Mode on.
 Your activity will not be synced
                               with the remote anime list tracking service.